cspotz/MathematicaCosmo/README.md

 * [This code]( https://github.com/cspotz/MathematicaCosmo/blob/main/april19_up(1).nb) calculates relativistic corrections to SPT and the loop integrals, therefore allowing to reproduce some results presented in https://arxiv.org/abs/1811.05452.

-* [`SPT.nb`](https://github.com/cspotz/MathematicaCosmo/blob/main/SPT.nb) calculates the consistancy relation presented in Appendix E of  https://arxiv.org/abs/1811.05452.
+* [`SPT.nb`](https://github.com/cspotz/MathematicaCosmo/blob/main/SPT.nb) calculates analytically the perturbation theory kernels up to 4th order (easy to generalize to more) for any given function for the seed fields (delta/theta/phi).
+It is quite flexible to generalize for more fields (modified gravity...)

+*